20 top-rated backpacks you'll carry around for years | CNN Underscored

 ___________________________________________________________________________

-Nike makes not only great athleisure and sneakers, but great backpacks as well.
-This one is praised for being incredibly durable and last for years and years, with an internal sleeve that can hold laptops up to 15 inches.
+Nike not only makes great athleisure and sneakers, but great backpacks as well.
+This one is praised for being incredibly durable and lasting for years and years, with an internal sleeve that can hold laptops up to 15 inches.

 Backpacks for kids